Topological expansion of unitary integrals and maps: Maps and maps of unitary type

-These labels allow us to define three permutations that encode the labelled map, see \cite{gamkrelidze_graphs_2004}. \begin{definition} Let $\carte$ be a map with $2m$ labelled half-edges.
+These labels allow us to define three permutations that encode the labelled map, see \cite[Section 1.3.3.]{gamkrelidze_graphs_2004}. \begin{definition} Let $\carte$ be a map with $2m \geq 2$ labelled half-edges.
 We define the three permutations $\sigma_{\carte}, \alpha_{\carte}, \varphi_{\carte}\in\Sym_{2m}$ as follows. \begin{itemize} \item Let $i \in [2m]$.
 The half-edge labelled by $i$ is attached to a vertex $v_{i}$.
-Starting from the half-edge $i$ and turning in the counterclockwise direction around $v_{i}$, the next half-edge we encounter is labelled $j$ (possibly $i = j$).
+Starting from the half-edge $i$ and turning in the clockwise direction around $v_{i}$, the next half-edge we encounter is labelled $j$ (possibly $i = j$).
 We set $\sigma_{\carte}(i) = j$. \item Let $i \in [2m]$.
 The half-edge labelled by $i$ is attached to another half-edge labelled $j$.
 We set $\alpha_{\carte}(i) = j$. \item Let $i \in [2m]$.
 The half-edge labelled $i$ has a face $f_{i}$ to its left.
 Starting from the half-edge $i$, we turn in the counterclockwise direction around the face $f_{i}$.
 The next half-edge we encounter with $f_{i}$ to its left is labelled $j$.
-We set $\varphi_{\carte}(i) = j$. \end{itemize} The three permutations $\sigma_{\carte}, \alpha_{\carte}, \varphi_{\carte}$ constitute the permutational model of $\carte$. \end{definition} The permutation $\sigma_{\carte}$ describes how the half-edges are arranged around a vertex (we call this data ``the local structure of the map''), and $\alpha_{\carte}$ describes how to attach them.
+We set $\varphi_{\carte}(i) = j$. \end{itemize} The three permutations $\sigma_{\carte}, \alpha_{\carte}, \varphi_{\carte}$ constitute the permutational model of $\carte$.
+If the map has no edges then we do not define any permutational data. \end{definition} The permutation $\sigma_{\carte}$ describes how the half-edges are arranged around a vertex (we call this data ``the local structure of the map''), and $\alpha_{\carte}$ describes how to attach them.
 The permutation $\alpha_{\carte}$ only depends on the underlying graph of the map.
+Notice that $\alpha_{\carte}$ belongs to the set of involutions without fixed points